-- 2021: The Full membership organizations will fill the two seats expiring in 2021 by ballot, from nominees brought forth from the Nominating Committee.
-Terms for both seats will expire at the 2024 AGM.
+- 2023 seats: The Full member organizations will fill the three at-large seats expiring at the 2023 AGM by ballot, from nominees brought forth from the Nominating Committee (below).
+Terms for all three seats will expire at the 2026 AGM.

-Nominating Organization: American Osteopathic Association
+Nominating Organization: Finnish Osteopathic Association

 Rebecca Giusti (US)*